 Arizona is a great winter destination with many things to see and do.
 While the state boasts a ton of 55-plus resorts, there are some great places for the younger set and even families to stay as well.

 Don’t miss Tonto National Forest, Goldfield Ghost Town, or the Commemorative Air Force Museum, all close enough for a day trip.
 Sedona is another very popular RV camping location that is just about 2 hours north.
-Weather in the Arizona winter is perfect for a hike and usually stays in the mid-60s to low 70s most days.
+The weather in Arizona during winter is perfect for a hike, and it usually stays in the mid-60s to low 70s most days.

 Where to Stay

 Campground USA may not be the least expensive on the list but it has a lot of great pluses for a cheap RV snowbird destination in Arizona.
-It’s big-rig friendly and boasts spacious back-in and pull-through sites with patios, paved streets, swimming pool and spa, clubhouse, pickleball court, WiFi and Cable for long-term stays, and a dog park, all in a gated community.
+It’s big-rig friendly and boasts spacious back-in and pull-through sites with patios, paved streets, a swimming pool and spa, a clubhouse, a pickleball court, WiFi and Cable for long-term stays, and also a dog park, all in a gated community.

-Monthly rates for a standard site are $795 and for a premium, the site is $895, including electric.
+Monthly rates for a standard site are $795, and for a premium site, the site is $895, including electricity.
 Monthly stays require a $250 deposit.

 3. New Mexico: Hacienda RV Resort

-Located on the edge of the Chihuahuan Desert, and bordering Texas, Las Cruces is a great place for snowbirds with winter temperatures of the upper 50s to mid-60s from December through February.
+Located on the edge of the Chihuahuan Desert and bordering Texas, Las Cruces is a great place for snowbirds.
+From December through February, winter temperatures range from the upper 50s to mid-60s.

-While there, visit the interactive New Mexico Farm and Ranch Heritage Museum which features livestock and gardens, take a hike, or observe the birds at the Mesilla Valley Bosque State Park on the Rio Grande River.
+While there, we think you might want to visit the interactive New Mexico Farm and Ranch Heritage Museum, which features livestock and gardens, take a hike, or observe the birds at the Mesilla Valley Bosque State Park on the Rio Grande River.

 The Museum of Nature and Science includes desert animals and hands-on displays.
 The Railroad Museum, housed in an old depot, has model trains and explores the impact of railways in the area.